On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Analysis

-Neural networks are generally considered black-box functions and lack interpretability.
-In this section we explore what the neural network in NeurVec learns in order to explain the good performance of NeurVec.
+In Eq.(\ref{eq:taylorneurvec}), we start from the mathematical expression of the error term $\text{err}_n(k,\Delta t, \mathbf{u}(t))$ in the form of $\frac{1}{n!} \frac{\text{d}^n}{\text{d}t^n}\mathbf{u}(t)\cdot [k\Delta t]^n$, and consider using a neural network to approximate the sum of all error terms.
+However, neural networks are generally regarded as black box functions with a lack of interpretability.
+Therefore, in order to explain the good performance of NeurVec and confirm the learnability of the error terms, in this section, we explore and visualize what the neural network in NeurVec learns.
 We consider solving a 1-link pendulum with the Euler method.
 Our consideration for testing NeurVec on this system is based on the following motivations.
 First, the dimension of the state is 2, which facilitates error visualization on phase space.
 Second, we derive the error term of the Euler method explicitly through the Taylor formula:

 where $\nabla \mathbf{f}$ is the Jacobian matrix of $\mathbf{f}$.
 The second-order term $\frac{1}{2}(\nabla\mathbf{f}) \mathbf{f}(\mathbf{u})\Delta t^2$ is the leading error term of the Euler method, which is supposed to be captured by NeurVec from data of fine step size.